anvbis/anvbis.github.io/content/posts/linux-kernel-0-kernel-module-interaction.md

 }
 ```

-While the `read` and `write` functions are often great for interacting with the module, there is another utility that we can use if we need even greater control over our input.
-This is `ioctl`, which takes two main arguments an `ioctl_num` and an `ioctl_param`, where the `ioctl_num` can be used (for example) to specify various tasks, and the `ioctl_param` can be used to provide a pointer to an array or struct.
+While the `read` and `write` functions are often great for kernel module interaction, there is another utility that we can use if we need even greater control over our input, this being `ioctl`.

+It takes two main arguments an `ioctl_num` and an `ioctl_param`, where the `ioctl_num` can be used (for example) to specify various tasks, and the `ioctl_param` can be used to provide something like a pointer to an array or struct.

 ```c
 static long challenge_ioctl(struct file *filp, unsigned int ioctl_num, unsigned long ioctl_param)